zx0223winner/TreeTuner/README.md

 >pip3 install PyQt5
 ```

-### 3. Instructions for adjusting parameter in Coarse- and fine-tuning pipeline
+### 3. Instructions for adjusting parameters in Coarse- and fine-tuning pipeline

 Here is an example file (i.e., clps_paramer_input.in) for the parameters in `coarse-tuning pepiline`
 ```